Updated on January 12, 2026.

 Testing for ovarian cancer

-The tests used most often to look for early ovarian cancer are done in addition to a manual pelvic exam.
+The tests used most often to look for early ovarian cancer are done in addition to a manual pelvic exam (when your HCP inserts two gloved fingers into your vagina, then presses gently on your lower abdomen with the other hand to examine your pelvic organs).
 They are:

-The two tests carry a lot of uncertainty, although a 2019 study published in Current Oncology Reports found that for some patients, tracking CA-125 over time (in combination with TVS) detects more early-stage disease.
-They are not shown to reduce ovarian cancer deaths, however, and are not used for routine ovarian cancer screening.
+The two tests carry a lot of uncertainty.
+They are not shown to reduce ovarian cancer deaths and are not recommended for routine ovarian cancer screening.

 Be your own advocate